FrancescoBis/cb3_cheat_table/README.md

 # cb3_cheat_table
-A CheatEngine cheat table for Crash Bandicoot 3 (BETAs and Final release)
+A CheatEngine cheat table for Crash Bandicoot 3 (Prototype, BETAs and Final release versions)

-# It will work only with the PAL version of the game (SCES-01420).
-The offsets rely on RetroArch using BeetlePSX HW.
+# The offsets rely on RetroArch using Beetle PSX HW (commit a48aa45)
 The beginning offset of the game is written in the META "folder" of the cheat table.

-# There are 3 structures for dissecting the offsets, the one called "OBJECT" shows the object's variables, the one called "LEVEL" shows the level's variables, the one called "CAMERA" shows the camera variables.
+# 3 of the structures for dissecting the offsets are: "OBJECT" contains an object's variables; "LEVEL" contains some global an current level variables; "CAMERA" contains the camera variables.

 It's a messy cheat table since I wasn't planning to upload it on the internet.
 Some offsets have keybindings, for example to navigate the camera.